MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-sjd.md

 * Step 2: Import SJD automatically into Fabric using the Fabric API

 ### Pre-migration steps
 The pre-migration steps include actions you need to consider prior to notebook migration to Fabric.
-These involves:

 * If you don’t have one already, create a [Fabric workspace](../get-started/create-workspaces.md) in your tenant.
 * If you don’t have one already, create a [Fabric lakehouse](tutorial-build-lakehouse.md) in your workspace.